durthu/LabCaveMediationSDK_Unity/README.md

 ##  LabCave Mediation Unity SDK

-The current version (2.9.2) is compatible with Unity 5, iOS 8(XCode 8) and above and android 17 and above.
-It contains Android SDK 2.9.2 and iOS SDK 2.9.1.
+The current version (2.9.3) is compatible with Unity 5, iOS 8(Xcode 10) nd above and Android 17 and above.
+It contains Android SDK 2.9.3 and iOS SDK 2.9.3.

+>Note that if you are planning to integrate Fyber SDK, you need to use Xcode 10.2.1.

  ## Adding Lab Cave Mediation SDK to your Project